CoderDebajyoti/Animated_Birthday_Wish/README.md

 ## Contact

-For any questions or suggestions, please contact anannyakamar08@gmail.com
+For any questions or suggestions, please contact anannyakamar08@gmail.com & debajyoti.475@gmail.com
 ---

-Replace placeholders like `yourusername`, `your.email@example.com`, and any other project-specific details with your own information.